Main menu

 3.9.
 Sources and scientific bibliography will appear at the end of the note.
 These two kinds of information will be clearly set apart.

-As far as the former is concerned, provide, as much as possible, complete references; regarding the offices where the archives are held, see the rule above respecting the institutions followed by the place concerned.
-For example: Archives générales du Royaume (agr), Brussels, Forthomme Papers, no. x.
+As far as the former is concerned, provide, as much as possible, complete references; regarding the offices where the archives are held, see the rule above regarding the institutions followed by the place concerned.
+For example: Archives générales du Royaume (AGR), Brussels, Forthomme Papers, no. x.

 With regard to printed sources, the same system will be used as that for scientific works (see below).